All Episodes

 The devil's in the house of the rising sun.

-Doesn't music make you feel good, makes me feel so good.
+Doesn't music make you feel good?

-Um and by the way, when second we're gonna talk to our buddy Charlie Daniels, he's got a veterans nonprofit.
+And by the way, second, we're going to talk to our buddy Charlie Daniels.

 It's called the Journey Home Project.

-They partnered with rich poverty organization To assemble a new art exhibit at the Pentagon.
+They partnered with Rich Poverty Organization to assemble a new art exhibit at the Pentagon.

-And the exhibit is entitled The Alliance Collection, a gallery literally of combat civilian photographs taken by vets and their families.
+And the exhibit is entitled the Alliance Collection, a gallery literally of combat civilian photographs taken by vets and their families.

 It's now on display for public viewing.

-And the Journey Home Project, this nonprofit, you know, assists uh other not-for-profits in securing the funds they need to help the causes that benefit vets.
+And the Journey Home Project, this nonprofit, you know, assists other not-for-profits in securing the funds they need to help the causes that benefit vets.

-And uh let's play it.
+And let's play it.

 David did a film called The Journey Home, and that's where the name came from.